sydhds/hardenbuntu/ubuntu.md

 ### Microcode

-Microcode fixes some CPU vulnerabilites, so make sure that the following packages are installed:
+Microcode fixes some CPU vulnerabilities, so make sure that the following packages are installed:

     amd64-microcode
     intel-microcode